Direkt zum Inhalt springen

 • The speakers of the GÖG 2022 can be found here.

-We are pleased that we have been able to attract proven experts who will be happy to share their knowledge and answer your questions.
+We are delighted that we have been able to attract renowned experts who will be happy to share their knowledge and answer your questions.
 The conference will open with a look at success factors for the development of biotechnology clusters.
-Clemens Hoch, Minister for Science and Health of Rhineland-Palatinate, will discuss the promotion of a biotech cluster in Rhineland-Palatinate from a political perspective.
-In addition, Thomas Runkel, an acknowledged expert on pharmaceuticals and Asia, will ask what insights can be gained from the development of biotech clusters in Asia and made usable for Germany.
-Other key topics will be the quantification of the industry'scontribution to value creation inEurope by Dr. Sandra Zimmermann, WifOR Institute, and the special features of investments in biotech startups from an investor's perspective.
-In his presentation on healthcare biotech and venture capital, Prof. Dr. Gösta Jamin, HWG Ludwigshafen will also explore how more investor funds can be mobilized for this sector, based on his extensive consulting experience with startups.
-The conference will be rounded off by a look at the hurdles that the developed therapeutic approaches have to overcome in gaining access to the healthcare system: Fabian Berkemeier, IGES will present Innovative Reimbursement Models for High-Cost Therapeutic Approaches and Prof. Dr. Stefan Lhachimi, HS Neubrandenburg will examine Health Technology Assessment strategies in the context of biotechnology.
+Clemens Hoch, Minister of Science and Health Rhineland-Palatinate, will shed light on the promotion of a biotech cluster in Rhineland-Palatinate from a political perspective.
+In addition, Thomas Runkel, a proven expert on pharmaceuticals and Asia, will ask what insights can be gained from the development of BioTech clusters in Asia and how they can be utilized in Germany.
+Other key topics include the quantification of the industry'scontribution to value creationin Europe by Dr. Sandra Zimmermann, WifOR Institute, and the special features of investments in BioTech start-ups from an investor's perspective.
+In his presentation on Healthcare BioTech and venture capital, Prof. Dr. Gösta Jamin, HWG Ludwigshafen, will also examine how more investor funds can be mobilized for this sector based on his extensive consulting experience with start-ups.
+The conference will be rounded off with a look at the hurdles that the developed therapeutic approaches have to overcome to gain access to the healthcare system: Fabian Berkemeier, IGES will present Innovative Reimbursement Models for High-Cost Therapeutic Approaches and Prof. Dr. Stefan Lhachimi, HS Neubrandenburg will examine Health Technology Assessment strategies in the context of biotechnology.

-(2) Vfa - German Association of Research-based Pharmaceutical Companies (2022): Strong biotech sector ensures growth and more employees.
+(2) Vfa - German Association of Research-Based Pharmaceutical Companies (2022): Strong biotech sector ensures growth and more employees.
 As of June 2, 2022.
-Online https://www.vfa-bio.de (accessed June 12, 2022).
+Online https://www.vfa-bio.de (accessed 12.06.2022).

-• Topic 1: Neighborhood management
+• Topic area 1: Neighborhood management

 The Corona pandemic is a stress test for our healthcare system and healthcare systems worldwide.
 The pandemic is challenging systems not only in terms of the scope and quality of care they provide, but also in terms of their adaptive capacity and resilience.
 This was the thread taken up by the Health Economics Talks - GÖG 2020.
 Based on the experiences with and in the Corona pandemic, proven experts addressed approaches for the design of adaptive and at the same time resilient healthcare in expert presentations.
 In addition, students were involved in the development of innovative solutions through a hackathon.